 Once the war was underway and most borders had closed (effectively), the nature of the work at Bloomsbury House changed.
 Part of the new challenge was to assist those refugees who were judged at the tribunals to be ‘enemy’ aliens in categories A and B.

 In a significant new departure, in June 1940, the Central Committee for Internees was established at Bloomsbury House (Shatkes 2002, p.
 94), amalgamating the many different organisational bodies that had been working in this area.

 Applications for release from internment were now to be made here, and the committee was working directly with the Home Office: almost a thousand people were released through sponsorship by the committee.

 For some time, the committee also maintained regular correspondence with internees who had been deported to Australia and Canada.

-Finally, the aid agencies working out of Bloomsbury House also continued to field many thousands of letters, as theirs was often the only valid address for the men who were now away fighting – most with the British Expeditionary Force in France.
+Finally, the aid agencies working out of Bloomsbury House also continued to field many thousands of letters, as theirs was often the only valid address for the men who were now away fighting – most serving as part of the British Expeditionary Force in France.

 There was a substantial amount of in-fighting among the various organisations, as one would probably expect in such a time of extreme crisis: many desperate needs at home and aboard would have been pulling in many different ways.

-It has never been the intention of this project to revisit old arguments and the documented politics of the time, however, and it is hoped that the outline provided here will provide a sufficient overview of what was represented by the names of Woburn House and Bloomsbury House for the needs of most descendants.
+It has never been the intention of this project to revisit old arguments and the documented politics of the time, however.
+I hope that the outline provided here will have given a sufficient overview of what was represented by the names of Woburn House and Bloomsbury House for the needs of most present-day families.